 Ideally, campers should call the store while they are driving and request permission to stay before arriving.
 If you are unable to reach the store by phone or are looking for last-minute parking, you can also park in the lot and go to the customer service desk inside to request permission.

 Park in a Designated Area

 When speaking to the manager, ask if they have a specific area where they prefer RVs to park.
 Follow their instructions and park in the designated area.
-Most RVs will require more than one standard-sized parking space, but campers should try to occupy as few spaces as possible.
+Most travel trailer and motorhome RVs will require more than one standard-sized parking space, but campers should try to occupy as few spaces as possible.